Bogey1309/PocketCam-Classique/README.md

 ## What is PocketCam Classique?

 PocketCam Classique is a small digital camera designed and built from scratch as a Hack Club project.
-The goal is to make a compact, simple camera inspired by older digital cameras, using inexpensive modern electronics and a custom 3D-printed enclosure.
+The goal is to make a compact, simple camera inspired by older digital cameras, using cheap electronics and a 3D printed enclosure.

 The current design is approximately 55 × 30 × 23 mm.